 Young Adult Entertainment Is Romanticizing Toxic Relationships

 Several months ago, reality star Cassie Randolph filed a restraining order against the well-loved ‘Bachelor’ alum, Colton Underwood.
-The charge involved stalking amidst their recent breakup, allegedly sending her alarming anonymous text messages assuming a stalkers’ identity and placing tracking device on her car.
+The charge involved stalking amidst their recent breakup, allegedly sending her alarming anonymous text messages assuming a stalkers’ identity and placing a tracking device on her car.

 These unsettling allegations shed light on the potentially abusive partnership that had been proclaimed a “fairy-tale” ending since the show aired.